-6. Area of Green Space to be created or Enhanced (acres or square footage) 7. , , Describe the type of irrigation systems (e.g., drip, overhead ad spray) 8.
-Project Limitations Describe any possible project limits such as parking, hou rs of operation, available staffing, user fees, seasonal restrictions, or other ecological considerations.
-9. Sensitive Receptors J. Provide a list of sensitive receptors (e.g., schools, day ca res, residences) within 1,000 feet of the project Name of Location Distance from Project
+8. Project Limitations Describe any possible project limits such as parking, hours of operation, available staffing, user fees, seasonal restrictions, or other ecological considerations. seasonal restrictions, or other ecological considerations.
+9. Sensitive Receptors Provide a list of sensitive receptors (e.g., schools, day car res residences) within 1 000 feet of the project Name of Location Distance from Project

 10. D. Estimated Timeline for Project Implementation Provide an estimated timeline for project implementation assuming project is notified of grant approval within 60 working days of submittal of application.
-Include preliminary design, environmental documentation, permitting, long-term operations and maintenance commitments, and any other relevant actions as steps in this timeline.
-Date Action Decembe the management that will be utilized to appear appealation of the project within the indicated time Describe the measures that will be utilized to assure completion of the project within the indicated time.
+Include preliminary design, environmental documentation, permitting, long-term operations and commitments, and any other relevant actions as steps in this timeline.
+Date Action Describe the measures that will be utilized to assure completion of the project within the indicated time.
+Describe trie mediates that will be diffical to assure completion of the project within the indicated time.

+11. Project Implementation Identify the key individuals responsible for project implementation and their roles.

+Name Title /Dee!!!
+Duele et Dele

 Name Title/Position Project Role

-D : (0 (
+12 Project Costs

-Project Costs nated agets of the project
+12. Describe the estimated co sts of the project

-Describe the estin nated costs of the project.
+Describe the estimated to 313 of the project.

 Description Cost

-Supplies and Ma terials 0031
+Supplies and Materials

-Labor and Const
+Labor and Construction

 Contracted Services

 Signs and Interpretive Aids

 Non-Construction Costs

 Contingency Costs

 Other (describe)

-Total Project Co st
+Total Project Cost

-· · · · · · · · · · · · · · · · · · ·

-Provide quotes of project costs identified above (submit with application).
+, , costs identified above (subm it with applicatio n).

-Funding amount requested:
+13. Funding amount request ted:

-ng Secured for this Project:

-Include source of funding.
+14. 14.
+Additional Funding Secured for this Project: Include source of funding.

-funding.